Are you managing to get the kids playing outdoors this winter? These fun winter nature crafts will help you tempt them off the sofa!

 More nature craft inspiration

-For more fun nature craft ideas you might like to take a look at my Pinterest board:
+You might also like to take a look at my nature craft & play Pinterest board.

 There are also some lovely ideas in this video: